Vulnerability Scanning Best Practices: Where and When to Run Vulnerability Scans

 - Michaelangelo Sidagni

 As penetration testers know, spending nights awake to probe networks, servers and applications is common practice.
-For companies completing vulnerability scanning for the first time, or even for seasoned IT security veterans, deciding when to run a vulnerability scan is not a straight-forward decision.
+For companies completing vulnerability scanning for the first time, or even for seasoned IT security veterans, deciding where and when to run a vulnerability scan is not a straight-forward decision.
 Most of the time the penetration testing or vulnerability assessment is performed on production applications that need to be hit off-business hours for performance reasons.

 On the other hand, you want to be sure that the scan is thorough.
 By definition this means that the scan may need to be more intrusive, which has been known to cause adverse affects and even system crashes on the device being scanned.
 For this reason, vulnerability scanners have consistently improved the technical methods including authenticated scanning, agent-based scanning, passive scanning, etc.